letsdoitworld/World-Cleanup-Day/ldiw-swarm/README.md

 ## Backup and monitoring
 ### Backup
-Backup is performed daily by cron service running on the manager node.
+Backup is performed daily by a [cron script](./support/scripts/backup.sh) running on the manager node.
 Backup data is stored on an azure file storage mounted in the `/backup` directory.
 - couchdb
 - service volumes